jingzhe/mapbox/README.md

 ### MapboxNavigation
 * This is our core project.
-* The library which provides route calculation, route simulation features
+* The library provides route calculation, route simulation features
 * It handles multiple threading inside the library for convenience, the client application doesn't need to create any thread.
 * Currently, it only supports driving mode, needs a little bit extra work to support other mode.
 * I use Linear interpolation to find accurate position between the coordinates from Mapbox API response for every single second
-* I try to make design as clean as possible, there some classes handle its own business:
+* I try to make design as clean as possible, each class handle its own business:
   * ```HttpService```: handles http class to Mapbox backend
   * ```JsonParser```: handles http response json parsing to Route object
   * ```GuidanceGenerator```: generate Guidance data from Route object